csun32/ShopWise/README.md

 *Due to inactivity, the application might need to be reactivated.

 ## Methodology/Code
 The application uses the Streamlit platform to create a front-end interface using only Python code.
 The code is separated corresponding to the sections in the the web application.
-All codes can be found in the [pages folder](https://github.com/jtfeng72/ShopWise/tree/master/pages)
+All the code files can be found in the [pages folder](https://github.com/jtfeng72/ShopWise/tree/master/pages)

 The Demo codes explain how some of the code methodologies of the application